sunxindx3906/FFT-LSTM-block-circulant-with-structured-compression/README.md

 # LSTM-simulator-with-inference
-LSTM simulator with inference using C++
+LSTM simulator with inference using FFT and IFFT

 C-LSTM: Enabling efficient LSTM using structured compression techniques